kparc/kcc/README.md

    109K May 17 13:54 k.tgz
 ```

-There is nothing to be said, and there is no practice in this chapter.
+There is little to be said, and there is no practice in this chapter.

 -------------------